malekzada/Instacart/README.md

 #### Dataset
 The dataset used in this analysis is from Open-Source dataset by Instacart which includes data on Customers, Orders, Departments, and Products.

+#### Project Folders
+01. 01 Project Management
+     - A4_Data_Immersion_Project_Brief: Project brief including objectives, key questions, analysis criteria, tasks and deliverables.
+02. 03 Scripts
+     - Instacart Project Analysis: includes python scripts used to uncover instacart insights.
+03. 05 Sent To Client
+     - A4_final_report_template: Brief Excel file including steps taken to derive the insights and changes made to cleanup the data sets.
+04. Visualizations: includes visualizations of the insights derived from the data set.

+### CODE
+- Libraries Used: Pandas, Numpy, OS, Seaborn, Scipy,

 ## Sources and Links:
 [Customer Data Set](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip)
 [Orders and Products Data set](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/4.3_orders_products.zip)